Bapurolling/Text_Emotion_Detector/README.md

 ![Prediction Result](screenshots/ui_prediction.png)

-## Jenkins CI/CD Pipeline
+## CI/CD Pipeline
-The Jenkins pipeline is configured to automatically build, test, and deploy the application on every push to the GitHub repository.
+The project includes a Jenkins pipeline that automatically pulls the latest Docker image from Docker Hub, stops any running container, and deploys the new one.
+The pipeline is triggered by any push to the GitHub repository.

-## AWS Deployment
+## Deployment on AWS
-The application is deployed on an AWS EC2 instance.
-Follow the steps in the Jenkins pipeline to automatically deploy the latest version of the app.
+The project is deployed on an AWS EC2 instance to provide scalable and reliable access to the application.

+## Conclusion
+This project demonstrates an end-to-end machine learning application, including data preparation, model training, Dockerization, and CI/CD deployment.
+It's a comprehensive solution for detecting emotions from text inputs, with an easy-to-use web interface.